Instant Pot Low-Carb All-Beef Ancho and Anaheim Chili (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This low-glycemic chili would be suitable for most any low-carb or low-glycemic eating plan or any phase of the South Beach Diet.
-Remember the South Beach guideline about meat with less than 10% fat when you're trimming the meat, and low-fat cheese and low-fat sour cream is recommended by South Beach.
+This chili would be suitable for most any low-carb or low-glycemic eating plan or any phase of the South Beach Diet.
+Remember the South Beach guideline about meat with less than 10% fat when you’re trimming the meat, and low-fat cheese and low-fat sour cream is recommended by South Beach.
+For other low-carb diets use full-fat cheese and dairy and don’t worry quite so much about trimming the meat.

 Find More Recipes Like This One: